AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 [SNP distribution pattern](https://smcclatchy.github.io/mapping/12-snp-assoc/)
 analysis,
 and mediation.
-This work was never published.
+This work was never published in a peer-reviewed journal, only as a set of packages in CRAN and GitHub.

 The
 [qtl2shiny](https://github.com/byandell-sysgen/qtl2shiny)